RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 Each component processes an input and/or creates an output.
 The order of the components is determined by the order they are listed in the ``config.yml``; the output of a component can be used by any other component that comes after it in the pipeline.
 Some components only produce information used by other components in the pipeline.
-Other components that produce ``output`` attributes that are returned after the processing has finished.
+Other components produce ``output`` attributes that are returned after the processing has finished.

 For example, for the sentence ``"I am looking for Chinese food"``, the output is: